בס"ד

 Local Law 126 of 2021 is a 2-part inspection, consisting of an initial observation, followed up by the Periodic Inspection of Parking Structures (PIPS).

 Local Law 126 of 2021 mandates periodic structural inspections of parking garages and structures throughout New York City to ensure public safety.
 Under this law, property owners must have their parking structures inspected every six years by a Qualified Parking Structure Inspector (QPSI) and submit a condition assessment report to the NYC Department of Buildings (DOB).
 The inspections help identify structural issues, ensuring timely repairs and preventing potential hazards.
 Non-compliance can result in violations and fines.
-At Building Envelope Inspections, we provide thorough, DOB-compliant inspections to keep your property safe and up to code.

 About PIPS